Chatbots for Marketing: What to Know Before Adopting Them into Your Strategy

 Chatbots and similar AI technology may seem like a novelty, but as they become more conversational, users will become more accustomed to them as part of their digital experiences.
 Be sure to consider the above aspects of chatbot implementation to ensure chatbots are beneficial to your brand and its audience.

 Are you using chatbots?
-We’d love to know how—share with us in the comment section below.Photo by Charles Taylor from GettyImages
+We’d love to know how—let us know by tweeting us at @smartbugmedia.Photo by Charles Taylor from GettyImages